SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[2.2.2-dev](https://www.dropbox.com/s/4luzs1mktnfh0u2/Simulator%20Controller%202.2.2-dev.zip?dl=1) (Automated check for new version, New rules for damage impact analysis, rFactor 2 Skeleton Plugin.
-Attention: Do not use, if you created your own phrase grammars.)
+[2.3.0-alpha](https://www.dropbox.com/s/fwpjuvz7r12wvzu/Simulator%20Controller%202.3.0-alpha.zip?dl=1) (First preview on the upcoming Release 2.3.
+New features: Automated check for new version online on GitHub; New rules for damage impact analysis, reporting and pit strategy adjustments; rFactor 2 Skeleton Plugin.
+Feature complete including automated configuration update and documentation updates.)

+Important: Please read the [update notes on Release 2.3](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-23) carefully, since there is a manual step necessary, if you want to use the new rFactor 2 plugin.

 #### Latest release builds